Meet the World's Best Chocolatiers

 I eat chocolate every day.
 How much?
 That’s difficult to say, but I’d say 50g or so.
 I love to taste different kinds – sometimes I compare dark single-origins, sometimes it’s milk with caramelised hazelnuts.

 Bacon-flavoured chocolate from a brand in Austria!

 How is chocolate made?
 What do cocoa percentages really mean?
 How should you store chocolate?
 Learn everything you need to know about chocolate.

 Senior Head Pastry Chef at Harrods and UK Chocolate Master 2015

 Only at Harrods

 “Behind each bonbon, mendiant and bar at The Harrods Chocolaterie is our exclusive courverture, which we blend with other Harrods signatures like our Knightsbridge coffee to bring you fresh, artisanal chocolate you cannot taste elsewhere.”

-What else can you find at The Harrods Chocolaterie?
+Where do you find inspiration for the creations at The Harrods Chocolaterie?

 Bringing you a weekly dose of everything from chef recipes to dinner party solutions – at Harrods, it’s all about living your best life.Read & Shop